Importing data from Hive, S3, MongoDB, and other systems

 --output |

-To configure the SPYT cluster started as part of import operation, use the following arguments:
+To configure the SPYT cluster started as part of an import operation, use the following arguments:

 Argument | Description |